 When in Portland last month we visited Clive Coffee which has every coffee device you could possibly imagine.
 One of the people working there, or possibly the owner approached us and was very knowledgeable about all of the devices.
 He mentioned he used to manage the equipment for Stumptown Coffee which instantly made him a coffee rockstar in my book.
 Shocking everyone I didn’t buy anything but I’ve been very happy with every other coffee contraption I’ve accumulated over the years.
 My mom did buy a medium Sowden that made some very smooth coffee the next morning.
 We also ventured next door to go to Water Avenue Coffee that has some good but not great coffee based on my personal preference.

 That experience is one of the few positive experiences I’ve had in my life with a doctor.
-With all of the theories of what is good and bad for us, I have learned to take it all in stride and try to use some common sense.
-I know Doctor Oz has been recently getting some controversy for doing more harm than good in trying to dramatize health to the public, but in most episodes I like what he has to say.
+With all the theories of what is good and bad for us, I have learned to take it all in stride and try to use some common sense.
+I know Doctor Oz has been recently getting some controversy for doing more harm than good at trying to dramatize health to the public, but in most episodes I like what he has to say.
 He also puts it in terms the public can understand.
 True intelligence is explaining complicated topics in simplistic ways that anyone can understand.
 At least in my opinion.
-About a month ago I was watching the episode below where he featured Dr. Soram Khalsa.
-I think Doctor Oz even had “controversial” in the title of the episode which sparked my interest.
+About a month ago, I was watching the episode below where he featured Dr. Soram Khalsa.
+I think Doctor Oz even had “controversial” in the title of the episode, which sparked my interest.
 Dr. Khalsa is a big advocate of vitamin D and after watching the segment I have been taking his recommended levels of supplements.
-Not only have I not gotten sick when everyone around me is getting the flu, colds, and feeling run down but I am feeling especially great.
+Not only have I not gotten sick when everyone around me is getting the flu, colds, and feeling run down, but I am feeling especially great.
 I have been running and eating better as well, so that can’t and doesn’t hurt either.
 I’ve been drinking detox tea every night as well.
 I am the only one in the office who hasn’t been sick with everything going around, my son and wife are sick as we speak, and I’m doing great (knocking on wood).
 A mixture of western and alternative medicine seems to make a lot of sense to me.
 At the end of the day, do what your body tells you to do.
-If you click the images below it will take you to each episode from the Dr. Oz site (the third is the best).
+If you click the images below, it will take you to each episode from the Dr. Oz site (the third is the best).